|Elliott Sound Products||Cables, Interconnects & Other Stuff - The Truth|

 The situation with cables is no different - you may choose to pay outlandish prices to get something that looks amazing, and demonstrates to everyone how much money you have, but it will not make a magical difference to the sound, there will be few (if any) real differences in the electrical characteristics, and it will sound much the same as 'lesser' cables, selling at perhaps 100th of the price.
 Of course, some cables are very different from those most people use, but the differences often come together to create problems for many power amplifiers (very low inductance with high capacitance cables are an example).
 Some are made so they have relatively high inductance, and neither is actually useful (often the reverse is true).

 If image is important to you, and you can afford it, then that is your choice - just don't expect that it will make your system better, and don't try to convince others that without 'it', they are missing half their music or their sounds are being mangulated in some mysterious way that can only be 'fixed' by spending vastly more than they may be able to afford.

 The majority of this series of articles is directed at the majority of listeners - no surprise there.
-Just because some rare person with hearing that is well above average can hear a difference does not mean that everyone will do so, although it is unlikely that anyone will admit to being unable to distinguish one from another.
-No-one wants to be classified as being 'tin-eared', and especially so if they have spent a lot of time and money on their system.
+Just because some rare person with hearing that is above average can hear a difference does not mean that everyone will do so, although it is unlikely that anyone will admit to being unable to distinguish one from another.
+No-one wants to be thought of as being 'tin-eared' by their peers, and especially so if they have spent a lot of time and money on their system.

 Indeed, the variations in different recordings (even of the same material - and especially so with vinyl!) will be far greater than the variations of any cable with reasonable construction and sensible design.